ALOHA!

 A hike with amazing views that will take you to another one of the top snorkeling spots (next) on the Kona coast.

-See more about this Big Island activity: Captain Cook hike
+See more about the Captain Cook hike.

 6. Kealakekua Bay snorkeling